weigert/t-pose/README.md

 (triangulation pose)

-Two-View Pose Estimation, Direct-Mesh Scene Reconstruction and RGB-D Meshing from Image Triangulation
+Two-view pose estimation, direct-mesh scene reconstruction and RGB-D meshing from adaptive hierarchical image triangulations

 The animation below was generated from only 2 images using the method described below and implemented in this repository.